 Tina played eleven shows around Australia for the ‘In Deep Live’ tour and footage from the shows, as well as behind the scenes content, aired as a television special on Channel Nine.

-The album has sold over 1.5 million copies worldwide, and earned Tina a World Music Award, and NRJ Music Award.
+The album has reportedly sold over 1.5 million copies worldwide, and it earned Tina a World Music Award, and NRJ Music Award.

 Watch the music videos: